calaldees/blog/softwareEnginering/misc.md

 [Tell candidates what to expect from your job interviews](https://jvns.ca/blog/2020/06/30/tell-candidates-what-to-expect-from-your-job-interviews/)

+Your software developers know your business logic and should be treated like decision makers The code in the repo is not your business with value. your developers are the ones with the knowlege to use/modify it.

 Blog Posts
 ----------
 * [How (some) good corporate engineering blogs are written](https://danluu.com/corp-eng-blogs/)